28 answers about peptide therapy, RxPepsDirect, and how 503A compounding works.

 Looking for clinical and dosing detail on a specific peptide?
 Each peptide product page has its own FAQ with the published Certificate of Analysis for that batch.

-About PeptideRx
+About RxPepsDirect

-- What is PeptideRx?
+- What is RxPepsDirect?

-- PeptideRx is a telemedicine practice operated by Peptide RX LLC that prescribes compounded peptide medications.
+- RxPepsDirect is a telemedicine practice operated by Peptide RX LLC.
+It prescribes compounded peptide medications.
 Licensed nurse practitioners and physician assistants review your intake and write the prescription.
 Optimal Balance Pharmacy in Texas, a 503A-licensed compounding pharmacy, dispenses every order.
-PeptideRx providers are licensed in 33 states and the District of Columbia.
+RxPepsDirect providers are licensed in 28 states (including the District of Columbia).

-- Is PeptideRx legit?
+- Is RxPepsDirect legit?

 - Yes.
-PeptideRx is operated by Peptide RX LLC, founded in 2026, with a Medical Director (Dr. Jonathan Snipes, MD, NPI 1821250077) and an in-house team of licensed nurse practitioners and physician assistants.
+RxPepsDirect is operated by Peptide RX LLC and was founded in 2026.
+The Medical Director is Dr. Jonathan Snipes, MD (NPI 1821250077).
+The clinical team is in-house: licensed nurse practitioners and physician assistants in your state.
 Prescriptions are dispensed by Optimal Balance Pharmacy, a 503A-licensed compounding pharmacy in Texas.
-Every batch is independently tested by Eagle Analytical Services and the test results are published on the product pages and on /quality.
+Every batch is independently tested by Eagle Analytical Services.
+The test results are published on the product pages and on /quality.

-- Who is PeptideRx's Medical Director?
+- Who is RxPepsDirect's Medical Director?

-- What states is PeptideRx licensed in?
+- What states is RxPepsDirect licensed in?

 Peptide therapy basics